 Difficulties I have worked with

 I have published academic papers on my research in peer-reviewed journals and have presented at national and international conferences.
-My research interests include spiritual/anomalous experiences and cultural differences relating to help seeking for mental health problems within the prison population.
+My research interests include spiritual/anomalous experiences, trauma and cultural differences relating to help seeking for mental health problems within the prison population.
 I have recently submitted a research paper for publication which is under review.

-I am also available to offer supervision.
+I am also available to offer supervision and consultation.